 IAQ Issues LEED Building San Francisco – Part Two

-IAQ issues LEED Building – Part Two
+IAQ Issues LEED Building – Part Two

-As a healthy building inspector and industrial hygienist, I have performed several pre-occupancy IEQ tests to the LEED standard and specifically for LEED certification, so I am familiar with both the testing and flush out option and IAQ issues LEED Building.
-The flush out option has been most often used as it usually saves costs and is more straightforward, there is no pass-fail, if you do the flush out you get the credit.
+As a healthy building inspector and industrial hygienist, I have performed several pre-occupancy IEQ tests to the LEED standard and specifically for LEED certification.
+I am familiar with both the testing and flush out options and IAQ issues related LEED Building certification.
+The flush out option is most often used as it usually saves costs and is more straightforward; there is no pass-fail, if you do the flush out you get the credit.
 Testing can cost more, but can save time (as flush out can take 2 weeks or more).
-But it is possible to fail the testing, which requires additional flush out and then re-testing.
-The advantage of the testing option is hard data that speaks to the actual air quality of the building, whereas the flush out option is more of a “do the procedure and hope” type.
-If 75 Hawthorne had undergone the testing option rather than the flush out, that testing data could be used and compared to testing date from the time of occupant complaints to see if any of the VOC’s found in the recent testing were present during the pre-occupancy testing, and if so, what levels of these VOC’s were measured.
+The advantage of the testing option is hard data that speaks to the actual air quality of the building, whereas the flush out option is more of a “do the procedure and hope” type, but it is possible to fail the testing, which requires additional flush out and then re-testing.
+If 75 Hawthorne had undergone the testing option rather than the flush out, that testing data could have been used and compared to testing data from the time of occupant complaints to see if any of the VOC’s found in the recent testing were present during the pre-occupancy testing, and if so, what levels of these VOC’s were measured.

 As for the EPA Building at 75 Hawthorne, several theories abound.
 Time and additional testing may help clarify the root cause of the air quality problems.

-IAQ issues LEED Building Hypothesis 1 – Improper or Incomplete Flush out
+IAQ Issues LEED Building Hypothesis 1 – Improper or Incomplete Flush Out

 IAQ issues LEED Building Hypothesis 2 – Inadequate Regular Air Circulation

-Even if the flush out was proper, materials and furniture continue to off gas VOC’s for months and even years.
+Even if the flush out was effective, materials and furniture continue to off gas VOC’s for months and even years.
 We count on dilution via the regular HVAC system to help reduce interior VOC’s to acceptable levels.
 If the flush out was not effective at reducing initial VOC’s prior to move in, the regular HVAC system may not be able to keep up with the material and furniture off gassing, allowing a build up of interior VOC’s.